 Without measurement, progress is invisible.
 Without visible progress, the brain has no signal to reinforce continued effort.
 Without reinforcement, behavior reverts to default patterns — not because the person is weak, but because the system gave them nothing to hold onto.

 The Discipline Index exists to create that feedback loop.
 It makes discipline visible, trackable, and comparable over time.
-A person who can see their DI rise from 41 to 67 over twelve weeks has something concrete to point to — not a feeling, not an aspiration, but a documented behavioral record.
+A member who can see their DI rise from 340 to 520 over twelve weeks has something concrete to point to — not a feeling, not an aspiration, but a documented behavioral record.

 03 — Mechanics